syncfusion-content/javascript-docs/js/Chart/Trendlines.md

 ### Polynomial

-Polynomial Trendline can be rendered by setting trendline [type](../api/ejchart#members:series-trendlines-type) as **"polynomial"**.
-You can change the polynomial order by using **polynomialOrder** of trendlines.
+Polynomial Trendline can be rendered by setting the trendline [type](../api/ejchart#members:series-trendlines-type) as **"polynomial"**.
+You can change the polynomial order by using the **polynomialOrder** of the trendlines.
 It ranges from 2 to 6.

 {% highlight js %}